top of page

-Depending on what impairments results from the stroke, Physical Therapy can focus on improving those impairments such as balance, weakness or lack of coordination.
+Depending on what impairments result from the stroke, Physical Therapy can focus on improving those impairments such as balance, weakness, or lack of coordination.
 Any of these or a combination of these can directly impact ambulation and the performance of your daily lives.
-At BreakingThrough San Diego Physical Therapy, we know how improve weakness and poor balance better than anywhere else.
+At BreakingThrough San Diego Physical Therapy, we know how to improve weakness and poor balance better than anywhere else.
 Check us out!

 bottom of page